Sora language: Syntax

+Particles ati/ate and clitics =ti/=te are used to topicalize elements in clause:

+Floating clitic =na is used to indicate focus.
+It shows an exhaustive/restrictive focal interpretation when attaches to locative adverbs/adjuncts.

 Vocabulary

 Compared to other Munda languages such as Kharia whose vocabulary is reported as having 40 percent of words borrowed from Indo-Aryan, Sora has very few, if not negligible, number of foreign loan words.
 Sora also has zero foreign phonemes.
 (Donegan & Stampe, 2004) Sora borrows words from surrounding languages like Telugu and Oriya.
 An example of a word borrowed from Oriya is kɘ'ra'ñja' which is a tree name.
 From Telugu mu'nu, which means black gram, is borrowed.
 Ramamurti (1931) identified three Sora words that apparently were borrowed from Prakrit during ancient time: siŋger (green ginger, cf. Pali singi vera and Sanskrit sr͎inga veram), kaːrella (bitter melon, cf. Sanskrit kāravella), and keda (fragrant screwpine, cf. Sanskrit keta-ki).
 Moreover, within the Munda family itself most words appear to be mutually intelligible owing to minor differences in pronunciations and phonology.
 Kharia and Korku, two other Munda languages, share mutually intelligible words with Sora.
 For example, the number 11 in Kharia is ghol moŋ, in Korku it is gel ḑo miya, and in Sora it is gelmuy.
 Each 11 in each language looks and sounds remarkably similar to the other 11's.
 This phenomenon is not just contained in numbers but rather a great deal of vocabulary is mutually intelligible among the Munda languages.
 Within the Austroasiatic language family more knowledge about Sora vocabulary can be found.
 The Mon-Khmer language family which encompasses the languages primarily spoken in Southeast Asia has lexical cognates with the Munda family.
 That means that some words found in Sora are of direct proto-Austroasiatic origin and share similarities with other derived Austroasiatic language families.
 Words that relate to the body, family, home, field, as well as pronouns, demonstratives, and numerals are the ones with the most cognates.